Bruce Karsh: Personal life

 Karsh is married to Martha Karsh, an attorney and co-founder of Clark & Karsh, an architecture firm.
 They live in Beverly Hills, California, and have three children, a daughter-in-law, and a grandson.

+In 2001, the Karshes purchased the rights to the Beatles 1964 film A Hard Day's Night from the estate of producer Walter Shenson.
+Karsh also co-owns the rights to the Beatles' 1965 follow-up film, Help!

+The Karshes are minority co-owners of the Golden State Warriors, with Bruce serving as an executive board member for the franchise.